codeforbtv/strategic-plan/index.md

 Goal
 ----

-The first year goal of Code for BTV is to facilitate sustainable collaboration on civic software between coders, designers, and civic organizations.
-Code for BTV will develop a pipeline of civic organizations in need of civic software, as well as a pipeline of coders and designers able to develop, deploy, and maintain civic software and infrastructure.
-Code for BTV aims to have a broad impact as many statewide non-governmental organizations (NGOs) are based in the Burlington, Vermont metropolitan area.
+The first year goal of Code for BTV is to facilitate sustainable collaboration on civic software between coders, designers, and non-governmental organizations.
+Code for BTV will develop a pipeline of organizations in need of civic software, as well as a pipeline of coders and designers able to develop, deploy, and maintain civic software and infrastructure.
+Code for BTV aims to have a broad impact as many statewide organizations are based in the Burlington, Vermont metropolitan area.
 Coders and designers from all over Vermont (and beyond) are welcome to participate in Code for BTV.
 Additionally, Code for BTV aims to create civic software that can be reused well beyond our local area.

 ### Vision

-There are many civic organizations in need of coding and design capacity.
+There are many organizations in need of coding and design capacity for civic software projects.
 While these organizations may be able to find short term help through volunteers or one-time grants, building long term capacity is a larger challenge.
 At the same time, aspiring coders and designers seek to gain experience through work on real projects while professionals are looking for projects on which to experiment with new technologies or approaches.

 The Burlington, Vermont area has a very active community of technologists including the Burlington Web Application Group, the Vermont.NET User Group, and an annual event called Vermont Code Camp.
 These existing channels can be utilized to recruit Code for BTV members.